-Craving some tasty treats after exploring the colourful fall foliage in Canada’s Capital?
+Craving some tasty treats while exploring the colourful fall foliage in Canada’s capital?
 The bountiful harvest in and around Ottawa provides inspiration for all kinds of delicious concoctions.
-Here are some local favourites you can sink your teeth into:
+Here are some local favourites you can sink your teeth into this autumn:

 Fall flavours on tap

-Feel good by cozying up with a warm beverage and supporting local at the same time.
-Local coffee, tea and food chain Bridgehead serves pumpkin spice lattes, warm apple cider (sourced from local farm Hall’s), and even a chai-der (half chai tea, half apple cider)!
-In the ByWard Market neighbourhood, the folks at Stubbe Chocolates use Callebaut Belgian brut cocoa to create what may be the best hot chocolates in the city.
-And when you need a decadent warm cocktail, head to the Hintonburg Public House in the Wellington West area for a classic hot buttered rum, made with Ottawa’s own North of 7 Leatherback Rum.
-Yum!
+Get a double dose of goodness by cozying up with a warm beverage and supporting local at the same time.
+Ottawa-based coffee, tea and food shop Bridgehead serves pumpkin spice lattes, warm apple cider (sourced from local farm Hall’s), and even a chai-der (half chai tea, half apple cider).

 Looking for ways to build up an appetite for all this edible goodness?
 Check out some of the Top Places to Photograph in Ottawa this Fall!